ajonauta/HeroProApp/README.md

 WebApp
 ------
-The WebApp is the index.html fie uploaded to a webpage.
+The WebApp is the index.html file uploaded to a webpage.

 HOW TO USE THE WEBAPP